TadasVerbyla/EShopScraper/README.md

-# EShopScraper
+# MacysScrapperAPI
-Project implementing an API for scraping info of an e-shop catalogue item based on provided URL
+Project implementing an API for scraping data from Macys webstore item pages.